St. Timothy's Memorial Garden

 Pastoral Care of the Sick and Dying

 Prior to death, the church offers pastoral counseling and specials prayers for the sick.
 Please contact St. Timothy’s when your loved one is in the hospital or ill.
-Fr.
-Jeff or a Pastoral Care Team Member will visit the hospital or home to offer prayer, comfort, and assistance.
-Fr.
-Jeff may offer to anoint your loved one with holy oils for healing or, in the case of pending death, special Ministrations at the Time of Death.
+Rev. Sarah Shofstall or a Pastoral Care Team Member will visit the hospital or home to offer prayer, comfort, and assistance.
+Sarah may offer to anoint your loved one with holy oils for healing or, in the case of pending death, special Ministrations at the Time of Death.

 Grief Counseling and Memorial Service Preparation